Halloween Candy Bark

 How to make Halloween candy bark

-- Assemble candy bark: Line a large baking sheet with parchment paper.
+- Assemble: Line a large baking sheet with parchment paper.
 Use a spatula to spread melted chocolate into an even layer.
 Arrange candy bits over the melted chocolate.

 - Chill bark for 45 minutes or until the chocolate is hard.
 Use a sharp knife to break the bark into pieces and enjoy.